wendahere/GoGetter/Journal.md

 Lastly, we were suggested that we reduce the thickness of our hinge brackets to 4mm, to reduce costs.

+## Week 11 (23/11/2020 to 28/11/2020)

+Allen and Wen Da machined all aluminium parts and sand blasted them all except Pin left for CNC.
+Wen Da got rough quotation from Traditional company, Sung Hoe Sheet Metal Works for $1500-1800.

 ### Monday 23/11/2020

 Wen Da and Allen continued to fabricate the parts.
 Allen worked on drilling the different holes and cutting the slots into the handles.
 While Wen Da focused on fabricating the pin housing.